yash-a-18/mygitactions/README.md

 # mygitactions
-A testing and learning repo for GitHub workflow actions.
+A testing and learning repository for GitHub workflow actions.